 Lunch with an astronaut and exploring space travel in Houston, Texas

 If you’re into space, a visit to Space Center Houston needs to be top of your list.
-You can easily spend a whole day in this huge, modern museum, immersing yourself in interactive exhibits and theatre shows related to space travel, browsing galleries brimming with space memorabilia and admiring real-life space craft.
+You can easily spend a whole day in this huge, modern museum, immersing yourself in interactive exhibits and theater shows related to space travel, browsing galleries brimming with space memorabilia and admiring real-life spacecraft.